simonambridge/RTFAP2/TransactionHandlers/README.md

 ```
 $ tar xvf kafka_2.11-1.0.0.tgz
 ```
-Now delete the download if you don;t want to keep it
+Delete the download archive if you don't want to keep it
 ```
 $ rm kafka_kafka_2.11-1.0.0.tgz
 ```

-Move the kafka directory tree to your preferred location, e.g.:
+Move the extracted Kafka directory tree to your preferred location, e.g.:

 ```
 $ mv kafka_2.11-1.0.0 /Software/Kafka